nicr9/slides/advanced-git/slides.md

     * Commit squashing, code linting hooks, etc.
 * These practices allow developers to assume that they can:
     * Open arbitrary commits and they should be functional
-    * Revert arbitrary commits and not incur unintended consiquences
+    * Revert arbitrary commits and not incur unintended consequences
 * These ideas sound great in theory
 * How can we make it work in practice?